Applications are currently closed, but are expected to open in Spring 2022.

 - You must be a student in nursing, midwifery or in one of the allied health professions

-- studying at one of the Council of Deans of Health member institutions (full list available here)
+- You must be studying at one of the Council of Deans of Health member institutions (full list available here)

 Writing your application